-The amendments contain specific transition provisions for the first annual reporting period in which the entity applies the amendments.
+The amendments contain specific transition provisions for the first annual reporting period in which the group applies the amendments.
 Under the transitional provisions an entity is not required to disclose:

-- Comparative information for any reporting periods presented before the beginning of the annual reporting period in which the entity first applies those amendments. - The information otherwise required by IAS 7:44H(b)(ii)-(iii) as at the beginning of the annual reporting period in which the entity first applies those amendments. - In the current year, the entity has applied a number of amendments to IFRS Accounting Standards issued by the IASB that are mandatorily effective for an accounting period that begins on or after 1 January 2024.
+- Comparative information for any reporting periods presented before the beginning of the annual reporting period in which the entity first applies those amendments. - The information otherwise required by IAS 7:44H(b)(ii)-(iii) as at the beginning of the annual reporting period in which the entity first applies those amendments. - In the current year, the group has applied a number of amendments to IFRS Accounting Standards issued by the IASB that are mandatorily effective for an accounting period that begins on or after 1 January 2024.
 Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.

-Amendments to IAS 1 Classification of Liabilities as Current or Non-current The entity has adopted the amendments to IAS 1, published in January 2020, for the first time in the current year.
+The group has adopted the amendments to IAS 1, published in January 2020, for the first time in the current year.